Dyalog/ride/docs/customising_your_session.md

 ### Keyboard Tab

-Allows customisation of the default keyboard key mappings for APL glyphs (see [Section ](keyboard_key_mappings_for_apl_glyphs.md#)).
+Allows customisation of the default [keyboard mappings](the_dyalog_development_environment.md/#keyboard-mappings-for-apl-glyphs) for APL glyphs.
 This is only relevant if a locale-specific keyboard has not been installed.

 !!!note
     To replace the keyboard with a locale-specific keyboard in the Session, or to enter Dyalog glyphs in other applications (for example, email), see Dyalog's [APL Fonts and Keyboards](https://www.dyalog.com/apl-font-keyboard.htm) page.